 Take a Few Weeks to Think About It

 Picking your bridesmaids should be a decision that comes with a lot of thought.
 If your wedding is going to happen a year or two after your engagement, take the time to really think about the people in your life and who you want there for you throughout the entire wedding adventure.

 Know as Many Wedding Details as You Can

-Before picking your wedding crew, try to know as many details as you can about the kind of bridal shower and bachelorette party that you want.
-Details like that might determine how big of a bridal party you want and it will allow you to ask your friends to be your bridesmaid with enough information that they will be able to feel good about taking on this role and excited about your wedding.
+Before picking your wedding crew, try to figure out the kind of bridal shower and bachelorette party you want.
+Details like that might determine how big your bridal party should be, and it will allow you to ask your bridesmaids with enough information, so they will feel good about taking on this role and get excited about your wedding.

-Be Engaged for at Least 60 Days
+Be Engaged for At Least 60 Days